Narratore/ansible-ubuntu-desktop/roles/gcloud-tools/README.md

 To use this role, just include it in your playbook, for example:

-    - hosts: desktop
+    - hosts: servers
       roles:
-         - local-storage
+         - gcloud-tools

 License
 -------